sampsyo/dq/README.md

   empty.
 * `state`: The JSON file to store state in (e.g., the number of failed download attempts per URL).
+* `failed`: The file where failed downloads are recorded.
+After a URL exceeds its retry count, it is removed from the queue and placed here.

 Here's an example configuration file: